 Debian, the open-source Linux distro was introduced in 1993.
-As the Debian OS source-code was available for everyone to view and use in projects, several developers & companies began to create a new Debian based operating systems.
-Some distros failed to get traction but some of the operating systems become very popular e.g. Ubuntu OS, which is based on Debian is one of the top 5 distros of all time.
+As the Debian OS source-code was available for everyone to view and use in projects, several developers & companies began to create new Debian based operating systems.
+Some distros failed to get traction but some of the operating systems became very popular e.g. Ubuntu OS, which is based on Debian is one of the top 5 distros of all time.

 The latest version of the Debian Linux OS is 10.3.
 This version of the OS was launched in February 2020.
 What features does the Debian Linux OS 10.3 provide to the users?
 Is it secure and easy to install?
 Let’s find it out!

 Debian supports two modes of installation – graphical and text mode.
 When I entered into the graphical mode of Installation, the trackpad didn’t work.
-I had to use the tab, spacebar, and enter keys to select the country, keyboard layout, timezone, packages, etc. I choose the “use the available free space” option of the disk partitioner.
+I had to use the tab, spacebar, and enter keys to select the country, keyboard layout, timezone, packages, etc. I chose the “use the available free space” option of the disk partitioner.
 The entire process of installation took about an hour.
 I expected the installation to complete within half an hour as I was using the Debian ISO CD ISO (XFCE Edition) which had basic XFCE utilities and the Debian OS base files.
-One thing that contributed to longer installation time was Grub that took nearly 17 minutes to detect other operating systems and install the bootloader.
+One thing that contributed to the longer installation time was Grub that took nearly 17 minutes to detect other operating systems and install the bootloader.

 Surprisingly, the Arch Linux OS that was working like a charm before installing the Debian OS reported Swap file errors during the boot process.
 Fortunately, this error didn’t prevent me from logging into my account.
 I ran the KDE partitioner to delete the partitions created by the Debian OS installer.
 I found that the Debian installer used the swap file that I had created for Arch Linux instead of creating a new one for the Debian OS.
 I fixed the swap file/partition error, deleted the Debian partitions, rebooted the PC, logged in Arch Linux, and installed Debian with Virtualbox (1GB RAM, 4gb storage, 4 processor cores).

-Debian Buster XFCE with not other services installed excluding the ones that were installed by the OS installer starts faster than most of the Linux distros I’ve tried.
+Debian Buster XFCE with no other services installed excluding the ones that were installed by the OS installer starts faster than most of the Linux distros I’ve tried.
 The graphical target was reached in 12 seconds.

 Commandline package manager